Abhinav0710rajput/NoEEG/README.md

 ## Overview

 This repository, `NoEEG`, is a collection of research and implementation for time series analysis, with a focus on forecasting and imputation.
-The project explores state-of-the-art models like PatchTST and diffusion models, and includes experiments on various datasets, including the ETT (Electricity Transformer Temperature) dataset and potentially others related to surgical procedures.
+The project explores state-of-the-art models like PatchTST and diffusion models for predicting Depth of Anaesthesia during surgeries.

-A core theme of this repository appears to be exploring powerful time series techniques that can achieve high accuracy without relying on traditional signals like EEG, as suggested by the names `NoEEG` and `DoA-Zero-EEG` (Degree of Arrival - Zero EEG).

 ## Features

 - **Time Series Forecasting:** Implementations and experiments using the PatchTST model.
 - **Data Imputation:** Exploration of diffusion models for imputing missing data in time series.
 - **Rich Datasets:** Utilizes standard benchmarks like the ETT dataset and custom datasets related to surgeries.
-- **Reproducibility:** Jupyter notebooks are provided to reproduce experiments and model training.
+- **Reproducibility:** Jupyter notebooks to reproduce experiments and model training.
 - **Pre-trained Models:** Contains pre-trained models for DLinear, Linear, and PatchTST.

 ## Project Structure